-- Explain to students that they will imagine they are museum curators who are creating a new exhibit about how Arizona became a territory of the United States.
+- Explain to students that they will imagine they are museum curators who are creating a new exhibit about living as a settler in frontier Kansas.
 They will imagine that they have received an email from the president of the museum saying that a box of artifacts was donated to the museum!
-The artifacts are all from the period of when Arizona was a territory. - Explain to students that they will imagine they opened the box and found all of the artifacts!
+The artifacts are all from the period of when homesteaders were settling in Kansas. - Explain to students that they will imagine they opened the box and found all of the artifacts!
 There is also a list of what the artifacts are and a little bit of information on them.
-Provide students with Handout: List of Artifacts. - Explain to students that they will choose two artifacts from the list that they want to include in a new exhibit on Life During the Arizona Territory. - Divide students into groups of 3-4. - Have students spend about 7-10 minutes reading about the artifacts and deciding which ones they want to include in their exhibit.
+Provide students with Handout: List of Artifacts. - Explain to students that they will choose two artifacts from the list that they want to include in a new exhibit on Life in Frontier Kansas. - Divide students into groups of 3-4.
+Have students spend about 7-10 minutes reading about the artifacts and deciding which ones they want to include in their exhibit.
 Remind students to only pick two artifacts.